 10 Foods You Aren’t Feeding Birds Yet

-Don’t limit your birds to seed, suet and sugar water.
-Keep ’em coming back for more by feeding birds the best buffet on the block.
+Don’t limit your backyard birds to seeds and sugar water.
+Keep birds coming back for more by feeding them the best buffet on the block.

 When was the last time you added a new feeder to your backyard?
 Or put out a special treat for the birds?
 Even if you’ve been feeding backyard birds for years, there are probably a few things you haven’t tried yet.
 And adding new things is the best way to attract a wider variety of species to your space.
 Give one of these fun food options a try and see what you can attract.

 Psst—check out 9 foods you should never feed to birds.

 I know many folks who have stopped buying suet cakes and now make their own, with peanut butter as the base.
 Others have made the switch from feeding peanuts, either in or out of the shell, to offering peanut butter instead.
 You can stuff the holes of a log feeder with peanut butter or even just smear it on tree bark.
 Woodpeckers and blue jays relish peanut butter snacks.
 You can also put it out for species like nuthatches that will store caches of peanuts but would be hard-pressed to stock up on jars of peanut butter!

 What goes better with peanut butter than jelly?
 Grape jelly is becoming a go-to offering for orioles.
 Gray catbirds and red-bellied woodpeckers are among the other species that can’t resist the sweet, fruity stuff.
 You can buy a special jelly feeder, but any shallow container will also do the trick.
 Learn how to attract orioles and tanagers with jelly